 Agriculture Labor Housing

-In relation to Agriculture Labor Housing, we will provide interim approvals for new or modified housing based on a review of their application materials (supplemented by photographs or other materials that we request during the review) without the onsite visit that we normally require.
+Agriculture Labor Housing, we will provide interim approvals for new or modified housing based on a review of their application materials (supplemented by photographs or other materials that we request during the review) without the onsite visit that we normally require.
 We will be addressing these issues with the specific consultants involved.

 Safety Committees and Meetings

-In both cases, if the employer determines (after due diligence evaluations) that alternatives to inperson meetings simply don’t work, we will allow for a suspension of those meetings from March 1 through June 30, 2020, as long as all of the following are met:
+In both cases, if the employer determines (after due diligence evaluations) that alternatives to in-person meetings simply don’t work, we will allow for a suspension of those meetings from March 1 through the time that we rescind this memo, as long as all of the following are met:

 - The employer has a reliable method for employees to report hazards